 Celebrate your contributors after they complete subtitles.
 Contact them and ask if they would like to be highlighted on your social media platforms as a form of thanks.

 Encourage engagement in your communities by celebrating success, creating open communication, and listening to their opinions.
-As you continue to make your engaged and motivated community sustainable, you will be able to identify leaders who can help you build your community further.
+As you continue to make your engaged and motivated community sustainable, you will be able to identify leaders who can help you build your team further.

 Foster communication by creating a separate space for your community members to start conversations outside of their workspace:

-Just like in your Amara Community, encourage people to introduce themselves with simple instructions to get the conversation started.
+Just like in your Amara Team, encourage people to introduce themselves with simple instructions to get the conversation started.
 A quick introduction can go a long way.
 Ask your audience about their favorite video, why they started following, or how long they have been following your content.
 Having an open line of communication from the start is good for your community in the long term because it makes it easier for your team members to reach out with questions or suggestions to the whole group.

 You can also share your video or project URLs from Amara through group chat so that your request is targeted to the people who have already demonstrated who want to help your videos be more accessible.